 - Notice what you’re resisting and tensing up against — it might be a situation or person you’re dealing with or avoiding.

 - Relax the tense area of your body — deep breath and a quick stretch often helps.

 - Face the same situation or person, but with a relaxed body and mind.

 Repeat this practice as often as needed today.
 Face the day with less tension and more presence.
-Change your mode of being from one of struggle and resistance to one of peace and acceptance.
+Change your mode of being from one of struggle and resistance to one of flow and acceptance.